2007–2008 Nazko earthquakes: Geology

-Before the Nazko earthquake swarm began in 2007, the Anahim hotspot was not known to be an earthquake zone.
-On October 10 of the following year, a swarm of earthquakes occurred.
-These earthquakes were normally no more than magnitude 1.0 on the Richter magnitude scale, but at least one earthquake was as strong as magnitude 3.9.
-Since the appearance of the Nazko swarm, Natural Resources Canada has expressed interest in the adjacent 7,200‑year‑old Nazko Cone.
+No earthquakes had been recorded in the Nazko region until October 9, 2007, when the swarm began.
+Most of the earthquakes reached magnitudes of less than 2.5 on the Richter magnitude scale, but at least one earthquake was as strong as magnitude 3.9.
+The lack of recorded earthquakes in the Nazko region prior to 2007 is due to the Central Interior of British Columbia being one of the most seismically inactive areas of the province; few earthquakes have been detected or located near the Nechako Basin.
+As of 2024, the 2007–2008 Nazko earthquakes are the most recent significant seismic event to have occurred in volcanic regions throughout Canada.

-Even though earthquake swarms can be dangerous, scientists are able to model such events to analyze their structure.
 During the earthquake swarm in 2007, a group of scientists investigated the possibility that a volcanic eruption would occur.
 Five additional seismographs were placed in the earthquake zone, and scientists closely monitored the seismic activity.
-After additional data were gathered, scientists with the United States Geological Survey, the University of Washington, and other organizations, agreed that the Nazko earthquakes probably originated from movement of magma beneath the surface near Nazko Cone.
-However, because of the number and small size of the Nazko earthquakes, no volcanic eruption is likely.
-Other recent earthquakes in North America that have been attributed to magma but did not result in a volcanic eruption include the 2003 earthquakes under Lake Tahoe in the U.S. state of California and a 2004 earthquake swarm at Jordan Craters in the U.S. state of Oregon.
+After additional data were gathered, scientists with the United States Geological Survey, the University of Washington and other organizations agreed that the Nazko earthquakes probably originated from movement of magma beneath the surface near Nazko Cone.
+However, because of the number and small sizes of the Nazko earthquakes, no volcanic eruption was likely.
+Other earthquakes in North America that have been attributed to magma but did not result in a volcanic eruption include the 2003 earthquakes under Lake Tahoe in the U.S. state of California and a 2004 earthquake swarm at Jordan Craters in the U.S. state of Oregon.

 Number of earthquakes

 More than 1,000 earthquakes were recorded by regional seismic networks within three weeks of October 20, 2007.
 Because the seismometers that recorded the Nazko swarm were more than 25 km away from where the earthquakes took place, the locations of the hypocenters were measured with poor resolution.
 Following the earthquake, five seismometers were placed by the Geological Survey of Canada from September 2007 to June 2008 close to the hypocenter.
 Analysis of the data recorded by these seismometers indicates a much larger total number of earthquakes.
-For example, at least 597 earthquakes were recognized during a period of only six hours.
+For example, at least 597 earthquakes were recorded during a period of only six hours.

 At least two episodes of earthquakes constitute the Nazko swarm.
 In the first seismic phase from October 9 to November 1, 2007, a total of 153 earthquakes took place.
 During the second seismic phase between September 25, 2007 and June 12, 2008, 4,428 earthquakes occurred.
 These two seismic episodes were cross-correlated by scientists to understand changes in the development of the earthquake swarm.
 Correlation coefficients were around 1.0 for the beginnings of the periods of activity, indicating almost identical situations, and then decayed to around 0.5, indicating a decrease in similarity between the later stages of the two events.